About Semantic Encoder (SE)

 Important

-When used in a Coveo-powered search interface with Relevance Generative Answering (RGA), a Coveo Machine Learning (Coveo ML) Semantic Encoder (SE) model uses vector search to retrieve items from your index based on semantic similarity with the query.
+When used in a query pipeline, a Semantic Encoder (SE) model uses vector search to retrieve items from your index based on semantic similarity with the query.
 The model does this by first creating embeddings for the enterprise content that you specify for the model, and then referencing the embeddings at query time.

-When a user enters a query, the query passes through a query pipeline where pipeline rules and machine learning are applied to optimize relevance.
-However, in addition to the traditional lexical (keyword) search, the SE model adds vector-based search capabilities to your search interface.
-Vector search improves search results by using embeddings to retrieve the items in the index with high semantic similarity with the query.
-The most relevant search results are then sent to the RGA model for answer generation (see RGA overview).
+Each query passes through a query pipeline where pipeline rules and machine learning are applied to optimize relevance.
+However, in addition to the traditional lexical (keyword) search, the SE model adds vector-based search capabilities to retrieve the items from the index with high semantic similarity with the query.
+The most relevant search results are then sent to the RGA or CPR model for answer generation or passage retrieval (see RGA overview or CPR overview).

 Traditional lexical search relies on matching keywords or phrases that appear in a query with the words and phrases in items.
 Due to the exact-match nature of lexical search, user queries that yield the best results tend to be concise and precise.
 The user needs to know what they’re searching for and use the proper keywords.